plotly/plotly.github.io/_posts/plotly1/2015-04-23-video-fitting-data-with-error-bars.md

 state: active
 tags: analysis
 order: 12
 meta_description: Learn to fit data with error bars in under two minutes.
-Plotly is the easiest and fastest way to make and share graphs online.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 actioncall: Make a Chart with Error Bars
 ---